zapabob/ROCm/docs/how-to/system-debugging.md

 * 128 Out of VGPRs
 * 0x80000000 Debug Options

-## Command to Dump Firmware Version and Get Linux Kernel Version
+## Command to dump firmware version and get Linux kernel version

 `sudo cat /sys/kernel/debug/dri/1/amdgpu_firmware_info`

 `uname -a`

-## Debug Flags
+## Debug flags

 Debug messages when developing/debugging base ROCm driver.
 You could enable the printing from `libhsakmt.so` by setting an environment variable, `HSAKMT_DEBUG_LEVEL`.
 Available debug levels are 3-7.
 The higher level you set, the more messages will print.